zotonic/zotonic/doc/manuals/cookbook/frontend-mod_chat.rst

 Now you should be able to go to ``<yoururl>/chat`` and see your chat window.
 You'll see `Anonymous <long number>` in the right-most pane.
-That's you.
+That’s you.
 If your chat buddy enters the chat page, a second Anonymous <another big number> will appear.
 When you or your buddy leave the chat page, the respective Anonymous tag will disappear.
 Note that chat messages are not stored or logged.
 That may come with a